-Fountain grass is an attractive perennial grass densely clumped growth.
+Fountain grass is an attractive perennial grass with densely clumped growth.
 Blooming of its foxtail-looking flowers generally takes place from late summer through the fall.
 The small flowers of fountain grass are tan, pink or purple.
 During fall and throughout winter, this plant will also reward gardeners with spectacular foliage displays.

 Types of Fountain Grass

 There are different types of fountain grass to choose, ranging in size from 12 inches to 3 feet (30 to 90 cm.).
 One of the most common varieties is dwarf fountain grass Hameln (P. alopecuroides ‘Hameln’).
 Its light tan blooms turn pinkish brown in fall.
 This fountain grass blooms earlier than the others, making it a great choice for gardens with shorter growing seasons.

 Purple fountain grass (P. setaceum) has both purple foliage and blooms.
 Used for its reddish foliage and showy flowers is red fountain grass (P. setaceum ‘Rubrum’), which grows about 3 to 4 feet (0.9 to 1.2 m.) tall.
 Other types of fountain grass cultivars include ‘Cassian,’ ‘Little Bunny’, ‘Little Honey’, and ‘Moudry’.